 Phys 141, 142, 143: You need to purchase an access code.
 Please see 141-142-143 Courses for more details.

-As described in 121-122-123 Courses and 141-142-143 Courses, we are transitioning from the 1st edition to the 2nd edition of the Mazur textbook.
-If you previously purchased multi-term access for MyLab and Mastering for the 1st edition, but your course is now using the 2nd edition, please email Joe Virzi from Pearson (Joe.Virzi@pearson.com) with your username so that he can give you a new access code for the 2nd edition.
+As described in 121-122-123 Courses and 141-142-143 Courses, we recently transitioned from the 1st edition to the 2nd edition of the Mazur textbook.
+If you previously purchased multi-term access for MyLab and Mastering for the 1st edition, please email Joe Virzi from Pearson (Joe.Virzi@pearson.com) with your username so that he can give you a new access code for the 2nd edition.

 Connecting to MasteringPhysics